iwillspeak/iwillspeak.github.io/_posts/2015-03-27-microcrates-little-flecks-of-rust.md

     path = "main.rs"
 {% endhighlight %}

 If you're creating a library rather than an executable you'll ned to use the `[lib]` section instead of the `[[bin]]` array.
 There's more information about what you can configure for each target [in the cargo docs][cargo_target].
-You can see the results in action in [a simple hand-written lexer I wrote].
+You can see the results in action in [a simple hand-written lexer I wrote](https://gist.github.com/iwillspeak/a8a8c0f03524d8ce6d19).

   [cargo_target]: http://doc.crates.io/manifest.html#configuring-a-target